DLDiMar/foo_parameterization/README.md

 - Graphical user interface for user-friendly input and visualization.
 - Visualization of the sphere's cross-section.
 - Logging of results to a CSV file.
+- Can utilize as a Python library for integration with other projects.

 ## Installation